 Was it his teachers or was it their method?

-I asked myself this question over and over again till I had one more book lover.
+I asked myself this question over and over again till I had two more book lover.
 It definitely helps to have an environment at home that encourages the love of books.

 Teachers, the education system and the right books play a big role in all of this.
 You can read my post about The Importance of Choosing the Right School for Your Child to understand what I mean and how I struggled till I got it right.
 The syllabus, the books your child is reading, your teacher’s attitude to reading, it all makes a difference.